 Scenario Four: What happens if you don't get accepted into any college?

 This really does happen.
 A few years ago, for example, I met a young man whose academic achievements in high school and test scores were so strong that he only applied to a small group of Ivy League-level institutions.
 Guess what?
 They all rejected him, so he took a gap year and worked a job, then reapplied to a larger group of colleges the following year.
 Getting rejected everywhere is usually the result of making poor decisions like his during the application process.
 But even if you get rejected everywhere, you have choices.

 You can loop back, contact colleges where you did not apply, and lob in a late application – no matter what the “official” application date is.
 (This usually works if you are a very strong student with credentials that would put you at the top of that school’s applicant pool.)
 You can also apply to schools that have a policy of accepting late applications.
 Another choice is to apply to schools that offer rolling admission, meaning that you can apply at any time of the year.
 If you didn’t get in anywhere, you have other options too.

 StraighterLine Offers an Affordable Way to Earn College Credits

+You can take courses here at StraighterLine and take advantage of our partner college program to start college.
 But no matter what happens, you have options.
 If you’re determined and flexible, you’ll find yourself in a great college soon.
-No matter what kind of acceptance or rejection letters drop through your mail slot and end up on your kitchen table.
+No matter what kind of acceptance or rejection letters drop through your mail slot or in your inbox.